 Homer: [cackles] Oh, they got our number!

 Foreign audiences associate American media with big budget spectacle.
 Consider the fact that Hollywood is the only place in the world where millions of dollars are used to make films and TV shows about braindead sensational or otherwise banal topics.
-And mostly because they can export it to the rest of the world, even if fails to make a profit in the U.S. During the first half of the 20th century westerns seemed to be their most succesful international export product.
-Since the second half of that century it's mostly blockbuster action movies with long fight sequences, spectacular explosions and gratuitous bullet rains.
+And mostly because they can export it to the rest of the world, even if fails to make a profit in the U.S. During the first half of the 20th century, westerns were their most succesful international export product.
+Since the second half of that century, it's mostly blockbuster action movies with long fight sequences, spectacular explosions, and gratuitous bullet rains.

-Though most people in the world watch a lot of television Americans tend to be stereotyped as obsessive TV watchers more often than other countries.
-Possibly because so many TV series are made in the U.S.A., but also because there are so many different channels.
-It seems as if there's so many airtime to fill that producers just throw in any crappy soap opera, drama series, comedy program, talk show, TV movie, reality show, animated cartoon series or religious show they can cobble together.
+American Television Stations: Though most people in the world watch a lot of television, Americans tend to be stereotyped as obsessive TV watchers more often than other countries.
+Possibly because so many films and TV series are made in the U.S.A., but also because there are so many different channels.
+It seems as if there's so many airtime to fill that producers just throw in any crappy soap opera, drama series, comedy program, talk show, TV movie, reality show, animated cartoon series, or religious show they can cobble together.
 Only to have them interrupted by long commercial breaks every seven minutes.
 The amount of re-runs is staggering and has caused many Americans to know a lot of films and TV episodes by heart.

 American news programs also come across as very biased and sensationalistic propaganda tools for either the government or the political party in the opposition.
 No neutral political news network seems to exist.